Feature: #108941 - Provide language labels as virtual JavaScript modules

 Copied!

-This avoids the need for controllers to inject arbitrary labels into global TYPO3.lang configuration, which impeded writing generic web components.
-(Often hindered simple adopting by a plain import)
+This means controllers do not need to inject arbitrary labels into the global TYPO3.lang configuration, which impeded writing generic web components.

-Virtual JavaScript modules (schema ~label/{language.domain}) are created that resolve the labels for the specified language domain, that is provided after the prefix ~label/.
-Technically this mapping is implemented using an importmap path prefix, which instructs to the JavaScript engine to append the specified suffix to the mapped prefix.
+Virtual JavaScript modules (schema ~labels/{language.domain}) are created that resolve the labels for the specified language domain provided after the ~labels/ prefix.
+This mapping is implemented technically by using an import map path prefix which instructs the JavaScript engine to append a specified suffix to the mapped prefix.

-The labels are allowed to be cached client side with a far future cache timeout, similar to static resources.
-We therefore generate version and locale-specific URLs, to ensure labels can be cached by the user agent, without requiring explicit cache invalidation.
+The labels can be cached client-side with a far-future cache lifetime, similar to static resources.
+TYPO3 therefore generates version-specific and locale-specific URLs to ensure labels can be cached by the user agent without requiring explicit cache invalidation.

 Impact

-Extension developers can now use labels in JavaScript components, without requiring to preload labels globally or per module, reducing the risk for missing labels and simplifying developer workflows.
+Extension developers can now use labels in JavaScript components without requiring labels to be preloaded globally or per module, reducing the risk of missing labels and also simplifying developer workflows.

-Several hacks like pushing labels to the top frame, loading labels globally or adding labels to component attributes have been used previously and will be replaced by this infrastructure.
+Workarounds such as pushing labels to the top frame, loading labels globally, and adding labels to component attributes have previously been used and are replaced by this infrastructure.